Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Introduction

 As AI advances from task-specific to generalist models, there is growing interest in evaluating frontier models in medicine, including in medical imaging with the rise of multimodal large language models (MLLMs).
 Recent studies assessing GPT-4, a pioneering MLLM, on imaging-based quizzes and diagnostic tasks have yielded mixed results~\citep{Hayden2024-sc, Brin2024-gp, Strotzer2024-wo, Zhou2024-qq, Suh2024-qw, Eriksen2023-ye}.
 For instance, \citet{Suh2024-qw} reported that GPT-4 achieved clinical-level performance on \textit{NEJM Image Challenges}, a multiple-choice, VQA dataset; however, \cite{Jin2024-ai} found that the model's rationale for its choices were often flawed.
 Given the clinical potential of accessible, general-purpose MLLMs, these findings highlight the need to evaluate their performance across diverse tasks and to move beyond diagnostic accuracy toward a deeper understanding of their reasoning.
 Furthermore, it remains unclear if domain-specific MLLMs are required to address the challenges of general purpose models, or whether these challenges can instead be overcome with newer model versions.

 A fundamental aspect of medical image interpretation is not only providing a diagnostic impression but also localizing findings associated with a diagnosis.
 In computer vision, diagnosis is typically framed as a classification task, whereas localization is approached through segmentation or bounding-box generation (i.e., detection) over relevant regions.
 In medical AI systems, these two tasks are treated as distinct regulatory categories: computer-aided diagnosis (CADx) for classification and computer-aided detection (CADe) for localization~\citep{McNamara2024-oc}.
 Critically, an AI model may perform well at classification, but struggle with precisely localizing the associated findings, or conversely struggle with distinguishing whether a finding is benign or pathological, but excel at identifying its location.
 While recent studies have evaluated the diagnostic performance of MLLMs, their ability to localize pathological findings (e.g., CADe) remains largely unexplored.
-Beyond potential clinical applications, evaluating MLLMs in localization tasks could provide insights into their underlying clinical intuition and medical knowledge.
+Beyond potential clinical applications, evaluating MLLMs in localization can provide insights into their underlying clinical intuition and medical knowledge.

 In this study, we systematically evaluate the ability of three MLLMs to localize pathologies on chest radiographs: two generalist models (GPT-4 \citep{openai2024gpt4technicalreport} and GPT-5 \citep{gpt5}) and a domain-specific model (MedGemma \citep{medgemma}).
 To do so, we develop a prompting strategy that overlays a grid on the image and asks the model to predict coordinates corresponding to the pathology's location.
-We assess performance using the CheXlocalize~\citep{Saporta2022-lo} dataset, benchmarking against radiologists and a task-specific CNN model.
-To further explore the models' medical understanding, we analyze the distribution of predicted locations for each pathology and categorize mislocalized cases based on their clinical plausibility.
-By moving beyond classification tasks, our analysis provides insights into the spatial reasoning abilities of MLLMs in medical imaging, highlighting both strengths and limitations.
+We assess performance using the CheXlocalize dataset~\citep{Saporta2022-lo}, benchmarking against radiologists and a task-specific CNN model.
+To further explore the models' medical understanding, we analyze the distribution of predicted locations for each pathology and categorize mislocalizations based on their clinical plausibility.
+By benchmarking from a new angle--disease localization--and performing detailed error analysis, we sought to elucidate the spatial understanding of anatomy and disease of frontier MLLMs, probing both the potential for clinical utility and current limitations.